 In spite of the fear that humans have of sharks, several tourists who were taking diving lessons swam next to the shark, which did not represent any threat.

 The shark was returned to deep waters, the hunting or capture of sharks in the Dominican Republic is prohibited by law.

 The Importance Of Sharks In The Maritime Ecosystem

 Shark species that live in the Caribbean play a very important role in the marine ecosystem.
 They feed on weak, sick, or old fish, so they spread their genes.
 These keep the populations of these fish healthy and strong.

-So, seeing sharks in a marine ecosystem is a sign of balance and the health of it.
+So, seeing sharks in a marine ecosystem is a sign of balance and health.
 Unfortunately, in recent years, indiscriminate shark fishing to meet the demand for “shark fin soup”.

 It is estimated that annual shark fishing is around 273 million.
 This is totally unsustainable and the consequences on ecosystems can be tragic, those consequences affect us too.